chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/get-started.md

 # Start the component explorer on port 6006:
 yarn storybook

-# Run the frontend app proper on a port 5173:
+# Run the frontend app proper on port 5173:
 yarn dev
 ```